Impact Wrestling Against All Odds (2021): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Storylines were produced on Impact's weekly television program.
+Storylines were produced on Impact's weekly television program and on All Elite Wrestling's (AEW) weekly program Dynamite.

 Moose won a six-way match at Under Siege to become the number one contender for the Impact World Championship.

 At Under Siege, Moose defeated Chris Bey, Chris Sabin, Matt Cardona, Sami Callihan, and Trey Miguel in a six-way match to become the number one contender for the Impact World Championship at Against All Odds.
 During the go-home show of Impact! ahead of the PPV, All Elite Wrestling (AEW) President and Chief Executive Officer Tony Khan appeared to confirm that the main event match between Moose and defending champion Kenny Omega, an AEW wrestler, would take place at Daily's Place in Jacksonville, Florida, the home of AEW, to ensure that Callihan would not interfere.
 It was also announced that the winner of the match would defend the title against Callihan in the main event of Slammiversary.
 Callihan himself was scheduled to team with Tommy Dreamer in a street fight against The Good Brothers (Doc Gallows and Karl Anderson) at Against All Odds.

 On the May 20 episode of Impact!, it was announced that New Japan Pro-Wrestling (NJPW) legend Satoshi Kojima would make his Impact debut the next week.
 During his debut, Kojima confronted new Impact World Tag Team Champions Violent By Design (Eric Young, Deaner, Joe Doering, and Rhino), and stood up to old rival Joe Doering, laying down a challenge for Against All Odds.
 On the June 3 episode of Impact!, after Kojima defeated Deaner, VBD was confronted by Decay's Black Taurus and Crazzy Steve, who challenged them to a tag team title match at the event, which Young accepted.